ProPlot registers several new fonts and includes tools for adding your own fonts. These features are described below.

 'TeX Gyre Chorus'.

 'TeX Gyre Adventor'.

-Thus after importing ProPlot, the default font will be the more conventional and aesthetically pleasing Helvetica lookalike TeX Gyre Heros.
-The new font priority lists for each font family are shown in the default proplotrc file.
+After importing ProPlot, the default matplotlib font will be TeX Gyre Heros, which emulates the more conventional and aesthetically pleasing font Helvetica.
+The full font priority lists for each family are displayed in the default proplotrc file.

 default, this displays the sans serif fonts available on your system and